ad4mvojtech/efd/02-first-impression/index-final.md

 ## Featured Projects
 Since I still do not know what I wanna do in the future, I am trying a bit of everything.

-Here are some examples of my work.
+Here are some examples of my work:

 ## graphics
 I really enjoy working with bright colours, here is an example of a random picture from pinterest that I have edited.
-![Write an alternative text description.](img/hlavy.png)
+![Write an alternative text description.](img/hlavy.png) On the left side are some pictures of my work that I`ve tried to create a t-shirt.
-![Playing with a random font and trying to create a 3D print for a t-shirt.](img/noidont.png)
+![Playing with a random font and trying to create a 3D print for a t-shirt.](img/noidont.png) Here is just a mockup of how the tshirt could look in real life.
+(obrz. tricka)

 ## 3D